-- For mature students, relevant employment experience or other qualifications (again, you are welcome to consult with the department on this).
+- For mature students, relevant employment experience or other qualifications are taken into consideration (again, you are welcome to consult with the department on this).

-Applicants are requested to indicate their interest in the strand they wish to follow in the personal statement of their application.
+Applicants are requested to indicate the strand they wish to follow in their application.

-Prior knowledge of strand specific areas is not mandatory, but an ability to prove previous interest or experience in the strand area would be an advantage for your application.
+Prior knowledge of strand areas is not mandatory, but an ability to prove previous interest or experience in the strand area would be an advantage.

 Tuition fee deposit

 All self-financing overseas students are required to pay a £1000 tuition fee deposit if an offer from the Department of Archaeology is accepted.
 The tuition fee deposit is paid before the University issues a Confirmation of Acceptance to Study (CAS) number, which is required in order to apply for a visa.

 £500 deposit is also payable by Home/EU applicants if an offer of a place from the Department of Archaeology is accepted.